gcp-development/web-application/README.md

 <li>Fault Tolerant: System is reliable with lots of nodes joining, leaving, and failing at all times.</li>
 <li>Scalable: System should function efficiently with even thousands or millions of nodes.</li>
 </ul>

+How does DHT work ?

+As a simple example the diagram below represents a ring overlay network with 6 nodes(peers) and each node(Hash Key) has a set of data identifying keys(Hash Value).
+Each of the 6 nodes will handle 5 data identifying keys making our hash table buckets independent nodes in a network.

 DHTs support the following 3 basic functions:
 <ul>
       <li>put (key, value) We are going to use the <a href="http://docs.ipfs.tech/reference/kubo/rpc/#api-v0-routing-put" target="_self">Kubo RPC api-v0-routing-put<a> (Write a key/value pair to the routing system.)</li>